SergioBonaqueGonzalez/Shack-Hartmann-Simulator/README.md

 # Shack-Hartmann-Simulator in MATLAB

-This program was created by Sergio Bonaque-Gonzalez
+This program was created by Sergio Bonaque-Gonzalez, Optical Engineer.

 sergio.bonaque@um.es